-То Then Add a user's credentials a.
-Under Multi-user Login, click Add.
-The Multi-user Credential Input dialog box appears. b.
+То Then Add a user's a.
+Under Multi-user Login, click Add . credentials The Multi-user Credential Input dialog box appears. b.
 In the Username field, type a username c.
 In the Password field, type the corresponding password. d.
-Click OK. e.
-Repeat Steps a-d for each user login to add.
-Important!
+Optionally, if two-factor authentication is required, then add the following criteria: Phone Number - corresponding phone number for the username (to receive SMS responses) Email - corresponding email address for the username (to receive email responses) Email Password - password for the email address (to receive email responses) e.
+Click OK . f.
+Repeat Steps a-e for each user login to add.

+То Then Important!
 The number of shared requestor threads should not be more than the number of configured users.
 Requestor threads without valid users will cause the scan to run longer.
 Remember to count the original username and password in the parameterized macro as the first user when you configure multiple users.
-For more information, see "Scan Settings: Requestor" on page 360.
+For more information, see "Scan Settings: Requestor" on page 351.
 Edit a user's credentials a.
-Under Multi-user Login, select a Username/Password pair and click Edit.
+Under Multi-user Login, select an entry in the table and click Edit.
 The Multi-user Credential Input dialog box appears. b.
 Edit the credentials as needed. c.
 Click OK.
-Delete a user's a.
-Under Multi-user Login, select a Username/Password pair to be
+Delete a user's credentials a.
+Under Multi-user Login, select an entry in the table to be removed.b.
+Click Delete.

-То Then credentials removed. b.
-Click Delete .

-For more information, see "Multi-user Login Scans" on page 181.
+For more information, see "Multi-user Login Scans" on page 175.